General information

 For most streams, the notifications are sent as soon as the detection of the new transient is announced.
 In order to reduce the amount of information to a reasonable level, optical transients are only announced when their type is classified and announced via the Transient Name Server (TNS).
 This is often only done after additional (spectroscopic) observations, thus introducing a delay between the source detection and the Astro-COLIBRI notification that can range from hours to days (sometimes even weeks/months).

-- GRBs : Fermi and Swift alerts (incl. names and identification)
+- GRBs : Gamma-ray burst alerts (incl. names and identification)

 - Neutrino : IceCube, AMON (e.g. Nu-EM coincidences), and SuperK supernova alerts